magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 </config>
 {% endhighlight %}

-* steps - describes all steps that are processed during migration.
+* steps - describes all steps that are processed during migration

 * source - configuration for data source.
-Available source types: database.
+Available source types: database

 * destination - configuration for data destination.
-Available destination types: database.
+Available destination types: database

 * options - list of parameters.
-Contains both mandatory (map_file, settings_map_file, bulk_size) and optional (custom_option, resource_adapter_class_name, prefix_source, prefix_dest, log_file) parameters.
+Contains both mandatory (map_file, settings_map_file, bulk_size) and optional (custom_option, resource_adapter_class_name, prefix_source, prefix_dest, log_file) parameters

 Change prefix option in case Magento was installed with prefix in database tables.
 It can be set for Magento 1 and Magento 2 databases.
 Use the “source_prefix” and “dest_prefix” configuration options accordingly.